ShraddhaRawoor/Breast-Cancer-Prediction/README.md

 ---

 ## Overview
-This project uses machine learning algorithms to classify breast cancer tumors based on features such as radius, texture, perimeter, area, smoothness, and more.
-The model helps in early detection, which can be crucial for treatment and survival rates.
+This project focuses on predicting whether a breast tumor is malignant or benign using machine learning techniques.
+The dataset consists of diagnostic features extracted from breast cancer images.
+Multiple classification algorithms such as Logistic Regression and Random Forest were applied, and model performance was evaluated using accuracy metrics and a confusion matrix.
+This project demonstrates the application of machine learning in healthcare for early disease detection.

 ---